pepopo978/TrinketMenu/readme.md

 # TrinketMenu 4.0

 This is a mod to make swapping trinkets easier.
 It will display your two equipped trinkets in a bar.
 Mouseover on either trinket will display a menu of up to 30 trinkets in your bags to swap.

+## New in 4.0

+### Pack Profile System
+TrinketMenu 4.0 introduces a powerful pack-based profile system that automatically swaps trinkets based on which mobs die in raids:

+- **Create Raid Profiles**: Set up profiles for specific raids (Naxxramas, Karazhan, etc.)
+- **Pack-Based Swapping**: Configure which trinkets to equip after specific boss packs die
+- **Automatic Detection**: The addon will suggest profiles when you enter a raid zone
+- **Quick Activation**: Right-click the profile text above the trinket frame to open profiles, or use `/trinket activate <index>`

+### Menu Sorting Options
+Sort your trinket menu by:
+- **Bag Position**: Default behavior, trinkets sorted by bag location
+- **Alphabetical**: Sort trinkets A-Z by name
+- **Item Level**: Sort by item level (highest first)

+### Hide Trinkets from Menu
+- Mark specific trinkets as "Hide in Menu" to declutter your menu
+- Hidden trinkets can still be used in auto queue and pack profiles
+- Hold Shift to temporarily show hidden trinkets (configurable)

+### New Options
+- **Hide Profile Text**: Hide the current profile name displayed above the trinket frame
+- **Profile Zone Warnings**: Toggle automatic profile suggestions when entering raid zones
+- **Menu Show Hidden On Shift**: Show trinkets marked "Hide in Menu" when Shift is held

+### Zone Change Detection
+- Automatically detects when you enter a raid zone
+- Suggests matching profiles if one is available
+- Won't spam if you already have a profile active for that zone

+### Quality of Life
+- Right-click the profile text to quickly access the Profiles tab
+- Click again to close it (toggle behavior)
+- Profile activation messages show which packs have trinket swaps configured

 ## New in 3.41
 - /trinket reset will work properly again